 4. Challenge your own views.
 We all get stuck in certain ways of seeing the world and it is healthy to challenge yourself to see through others’ eyes.
 Try to not be so quick to judge another until you have researched various points of view.
 Learn to listen more than you talk.
 (Yes, I know that’s difficult.)

 5. Support Black, Indigenous, and People of Color (BIPOC).
 One of the things I’ve been asked to do recently is remind people to shop at BIPOC businesses.
-Here is one website where you can buy a variety of interesting products from 181 black-owned businesses.
+Here is a one website where you can buy a variety of interesting products from 181 black-owned businesses.
+Here is another website with 25 black-owned home decorating businesses.
 If you have other lists, please send them to me and I’m happy to share.

 6. Make your services or products more available to others, particularly those in need.
 I decided at the beginning of the pandemic to create a sliding scale for my Eat for Life classes so that they would be more accessible to everyone.
 The price already felt pretty low to me, but the sliding scale has opened up the class up to many more people.
 Although I need to make some money, my financial circumstances are such that I can use this offering as a way of giving and helping reduce suffering in the world—promoting a way of living that ultimately creates a healthier and more sustainable habitat for each other.